ekrlstd/ekrlstd/README.md

-Currently building AI‑powered SEO agents at Videntic using TypeScript, Next.js, and PostgreSQL.
+Currently doing my bachelor's thesis at Softwerk AB, and building AI‑powered SEO agents at Videntic using TypeScript, Next.js, and PostgreSQL.
 I’ve led a major performance overhaul for the LNU AI Society, won two hackathons, and built open‑source CLI tools with 100+ GitHub stars.

 ---